nswaswaJim/oahuv1/pages/about.md

 **Why videos?**

 Put the viewer in the scene a little better.
-A pic is worth a thousand words, a video is a thousand pics in rapid succession, do the math.
-So no, not exactly red-bull kinda stuff but better than a pic.
-The sound of waves and forest is also a bonus.
-Finally, this builds the foundation of a site for my future 4D virtual reality site.
+A pic is worth a thousand words, a video is just a thousand pics put together, do the math.
+So while not exactly red-bull kinda stuff, the trail videos are better than a pic.
+The sound of blissful audio of waves and forest is also a bonus with Finally, this builds the foundation of a site for my future 4D virtual reality site.
 For now just enjoy the 2D pics and vids.

 **Tech stuff:**